molendijk/Frequency-Reference/README.md

   1. The series terminated DC Coupled outputs are intended to be connected to high-Z (3.3V) logic level inputs.
      The AC Coupled outputs can be terminated in 50 Ohms, typically like when connected to a clock input of an SDR.
   2. The 6th order 50MHz filter is constructed using 3 side-coupled (LC) resonating circuits that yield a good quality factor.
      More details on the construction of this filter will follow soon.
+  3. Certain devices need a sinusoidal 25MHz clock to operate correctly.
+In this case a simple low-pass filter can be used to remove much of the higher harmonics.
+  4. Be sure to check permitted input signal levels on 25MHz inputs and if needed, add additional attenuation.